TUC-ProAut/libRSF/docs/CUSTOM_ERROR_MODELS.md

 ### Gaussian Mixtures

 As linear superposition (sum) of multiple Gaussians, the Gaussian mixture model (GMM) is one of the flexible models.
-It can represent various shapes like skewed or heavy-tailed distributions, but still its piecewise close to Gaussian.
+It can represent various shapes like skewed or heavy-tailed distributions, but still its piece-wise close to Gaussian.
 Over the years, several implementation of GMMs for least squares where proposed.

 #### Max-Mixture (MM)